ugo-emekauwa/hx-policy-maker/README.md

 6. Local Credential Policy (Security)

 ## Use Cases:
 A modified version of the script in this repository is a part of the automation used to support and enable the following Cisco Data Center product demonstrations on Cisco dCloud which debuted at Cisco Live 2020 in Barcelona.
-These demo are now publicly available on Cisco dCloud in the RTP (US East) datacenter:
+These demos are now publicly available on Cisco dCloud in the RTP (US East) datacenter:

 1. [_Cisco HyperFlex Edge 4.0 with Intersight v1 (All Flash, 2-Node)_](https://dcloud2-rtp.cisco.com/content/demo/669216)
 2. [_Cisco HyperFlex Edge 4.0 with Intersight v1 (Hybrid, 2-Node)_](https://dcloud2-rtp.cisco.com/content/demo/669217)